Nimo

 Enhanced greenhouse effect refers to warming from increased human emissions.

-Restoration of radiative balance requires the system to warm until outgoing longwave equals incoming shortwave.
+Restoration of radiative balance requires warming until outgoing longwave equals incoming shortwave.

 Built with v0